Jackie Clune

-Jackie Clune (born 13 December 1965) is a British actress and writer.
+Jacqueline Clune (born 13 December 1965) is a British actress and writer.
 She became established through her Edinburgh Fringe one-woman cabaret shows and her 1995 Karen Carpenter tribute act before graduating to mainstream acting.

 Early life

 Jackie Clune is the third of four children born in Harlow, Essex, to Irish Roman Catholic parents: her father, Don Clune (died August 2010), was a buyer for a computer firm, and her mother (who survived him by eight years) a nurse.
 The writer Maggie Clune is her sister.

 Jackie Clune graduated with a degree in drama from the University of Kent.

 Career

 On graduation from university, she became a full-time drama lecturer at the Royal Holloway College for at least six years, was the presenter of the Weekend Breakfast Show on BBC GLR 94.9fm, and a BBC London radio journalist.
 She started singing in bands part-time, but between sets as a DJ she developed a facility in chatting to the audience.
 This led a friend to suggest that she could create a Karen Carpenter tribute performance, with singing; this she worked on and took to the Edinburgh Festival in 1995, where she was spotted by a West End producer.

 Giving up her lecturing career, she co-founded the Red Rag Women's Theatre Company, and fell into stand-up comedy while working at the Hackney Empire.
-She has worked in many London venues.